telerik/xaml-docs/controls/dragdropmanager/getting-started.md

 #### __Figure 1: Drag between ListBoxes__
 ![Drag between ListBoxes](images/DragDropManager_DragBetweenListBoxes.png)

-{% if site.site_name == 'WPF' %}> By default the DragDropManager performs the drag drop in a separate window.
+{% if site.site_name == 'WPF' %}> By default the DragDropManager shows the drag visual in a separate window.
 Since the __2018.3.1112__ internal build version, you have the option to set the __UseAdornerLayer__ property of the DragDropManager.
-After this property is set, the drag drop operations will be performed in the AdornerLayer of the MainWindow.{% endif %}
+After this property is set to __True__, the drag visual will be shown in the AdornerLayer of the MainWindow.{% endif %}

 ## See Also